Cornell-PoBE/site/_posts/2016-11-06-systems-nosql-databases.md

 **Versioning**

 Mimicking the structure of how you would expect Git to handle merge conflicts.
 DynamoDB uses something called vector clocks in order to capture causality between different versions of the same object.
 A vector clock is effectively a list of (node, counter) pairs.
 One vector clock is associated with every version of every object.
 One can determine whether two versions of an object are on parallel branches or have a causal ordering, by examine their vector clocks.
 If the counters on the first object’s clock are less-than-or-equal to all of the nodes in the second clock, then the first is an ancestor of the second and can be forgotten.
 Otherwise, the two changes are considered to be in conflict and require reconciliation.
-An example is shown below:
+An example is shown below where we have three different processes: `Sx`, `Sy`, and `Sz`, each writing values which need to be reconciled.

 ![Vector-Clocks](https://i.gyazo.com/c0832308af8a2a3167d6b6ccf705c59d.png)

 **Quorums**

-A quorum is the minimum number of votes that a distributed transaction has to obtain in order to be allowed to perform an operation in a distributed system.
+A quorum is the minimum number of votes that a distributed transaction has to obtain in order to be allowed to perform an operation in a distributed system i.e. a set of 6 machines need at least 3 machines to confirm that they are writing before the write is approved and executed by the system.
 A quorum-based technique is implemented to enforce consistent operation in a distributed system.
 However, in the case of DynamoDB, if it uses a traditional quorum approach it would be unavailable during server failures and network partitions, and would have reduced durability even under the simplest of failure conditions.
 To remedy this, as DynamoDB prefers durability, it does not enforce strict quorum membership and instead uses a “sloppy quorum”; all read and write operations are performed on the first N healthy nodes from the preference list, which may not always be the first N nodes encountered while walking the consistent hashing ring.
 For example, let us look at the consistent-hashing ring above and assume a "sloppy quorum" of size N=3.
 In this example, if node A is temporarily down or unreachable during a write operation then a replica that would normally have lived on A will now be sent to node D. This is done to maintain the desired availability and durability guarantees.
 The replica sent to D will have a hint in its metadata that suggests which node was the intended recipient of the replica (in this case A).
 Nodes that receive hinted replicas will keep them in a separate local database that is scanned periodically.
 Upon detecting that A has recovered, D will attempt to deliver the replica to A. Once the transfer succeeds, D may delete the object from its local store without decreasing the total number of replicas in the system.
 This form of "hinted handoff" allows DynamoDB to ensure that the read and write operations are not failed due to temporary node or network